Why Single Sign On for academia (enterprise logins)

 Esri Regular Contributor

-• SSO enables a user to use the same set of credentials for signing in to multiple applications.
-This means that faculty and students can use the same credentials coming from their institution’s enterprise identity store to login to ArcGIS Online or ArcGIS Enterprise.
+• SSO enables a user to use the same set of credentials for signing into multiple applications.
+This means that students, faculty, and staff can use the same credentials coming from their institution’s enterprise identity store to login to ArcGIS Online.

 • Ease of access – one set of credentials will be used.

-• User management – this is HUGE for academia.
-Enabling SSO means that no additional account logins need to be created for ArcGIS Online or ArcGIS Enterprise.
-We don’t have to add students to the portal manually (or via script), and share credentials with them.
+• Simplified User management – this is HUGE for academia.
+Enabling SSO means that no additional account logins need to be created for ArcGIS Online.
+We don’t have to add students to the organization manually (or via script) and share credentials with them.

-• This could solve various inefficiencies associated with creating and managing multiple accounts, which takes time and thus is an incurred cost.
+• It eliminates inefficiencies associated with creating and managing multiple accounts, which takes time and thus is an incurred cost.
+Students and faculty have one account only, which makes it easy to save projects and build their geospatial portfolio.

-• When a student is no longer attending the university, and have been removed from the institution's identity store, access can be prevented.
-They will no longer be able to login to the ArcGIS Online or ArcGIS Enterprise portal.
-As an administrator, it would be easy to find disabled accounts, determine what would be done with their content, then remove the student account from the portal.
+• When a student or faculty is no longer affiliated with the university, and has been removed from the institution's identity store, access is prevented automatically.
+They will no longer be able to login to ArcGIS Online.

-• What you would still need to do (i.e. what problems it does not solve)
+What you would still need to do (i.e., what tasks it does not eliminate)

-• Manage groups – a group for a course or project would still need to be created, and users added to it.
-SAML-based group membership functionality is now available.
+• Manage groups – a group for a course or project may still need to be created, and users added to it.
+SAML-based group membership functionality is available to help with this workflow.

 • Work with your IT department and refer to the documentation – these are industry standards, and IT staff will be aware of them.

-• Attached is a template letter to Campus IT staff that could be used to request SSO.
+• Attached is a template letter to College/University IT staff that could be used to request SSO.

 • Esri Technical Support is there to help if any issues arise.